orbeon/orbeon-forms-doc/xforms/xforms-2-0.md

     - `xf:uri-fragment($uri as xs:string, $raw as xs:boolean) as xs:string?`
     - `xf:uri-param-names($uri as xs:string) as xs:string*`
     - `xf:uri-param-values($uri as xs:string, $name as xs:string) as xs:string*`

+## Remaining features

+For what remains to be implemented, see the [issues tagged "XForms 2.0"](https://github.com/orbeon/orbeon-forms/issues?direction=desc&labels=XForms+2.0&page=1&sort=updated&state=open).